Read and pull data from S3 object storages and web resources over HTTP

 LIMIT 50

-Query using SELECT and the URL function
+Query using the url

 Let's query the Growth Projections and Complexity Rankings dataset, courtesy of the Atlas of Economic Complexity project.